BrandonWilliamsCS/SDK-Documentation/Web Documentation/JS Development Guide.md

 ### What is a Participant ID?
 A Participant ID is a unique identifier assigned by the ooVoo video service for each participant in an ooVoo video conference, upon a user's successful connection to the conference session.

-## Getting Started With the WebRTC SDK Package
+## Getting Started With the JS SDK Package
-### What browsers are supported by the ooVoo WebRTC SDK?
+### What browsers are supported by the ooVoo JS SDK?
-Currently the WebRTC Standard is supported by the following browsers:
+Currently the JS Standard is supported by the following browsers:
 - Chrome 35 and derivatives (Canary, Chromium, etc.)
 - Firefox 30
 - Opera 22
 - Safari and Internet Explorer are not supported yet.
-We recommend upgrading your browser to the latest version to properly support our WebRTC SDK.
+We recommend upgrading your browser to the latest version to properly support our JS SDK.

-### How do I setup the ooVoo WebRTC SDK in my development environment?
+### How do I setup the ooVoo JS SDK in my development environment?
 In order to get up and running just open the demo.html file in any text editor or development environment.
 It is a barebones starting point which you can build around and in it you will find the necessary javascript libraries already included.
 If you'd like not to use the demo.html file then make sure you include the following lines in your own app:

 ```javascript